junxit/us-congress-code/title-42/chapter-7/sec-1395iii.md

 ### Effective Date of 2016 Amendment

 Amendment by Pub.
-L. 114–198 applicable to prescription drug plans (and MA–PD plans) for plan years beginning on or after January 1, 2019, see section 704(g)(1) of Pub.
+L. 114–198 applicable to prescription drug plans (and MA–PD plans) for plan years beginning on or after Jan.
+1, 2019, see section 704(g)(1) of Pub.
 L. 114–198, set out as a note under section 1395w–101 of this title.